mlswg/mls-protocol/draft-ietf-mls-protocol.md

 reason but otherwise valid.
 An expired certificate issued by a trusted certificate authority would be time-invalid.

-In general, To avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure that all of the credentials in use in a group are valid.
+In general, to avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure that all of the credentials in use in a group are valid.